Ner0ls/HolyCrapForkIsBack/README.md

 # Holy Crap!
 Fork is Back!

+PSA: As Starstorm 2 became available in the current RoR2 version, I recommend disabling the Fork item of this mod if you're gonna use Starstorm 2.

 Uninspired item mod by yours truly.

 It currently adds 4 white items (Including 1 Void counterpart!), 1 green item and 3 red items.